jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 uniformly and enthusiastically prefer it, and reviewees don't notice the difference (I always give them the choice, though).
 The only times it hasn't gone as well were my own fault, due to insufficient editing of my notes into a coherent review.

-I think the fundamental reason this is so effective is that humans are just wired to speak to other humans.
-When you think about it, writing things down is a very unnatural act.
-If you want to get quick access to the thoughts in someone's head, you talk to them in person.
-And I think there's something about just having another person in the room that turns on a circuit in your brain that makes you a better communicator.

 Anyway, try it out, and let me know what you think!